-Dana assists MJB&A clients with strategic analysis, project management, and technical support for mobile source emissions reduction programs.
-He brings to clients a wealth of practical knowledge and experience with vehicle retrofits and emission testing, the real-world perspective of a major fleet operator, and a proven track record in technology implementation.
+Dana provides MJB&A clients with strategic analysis, project management, and technical support for mobile source emissions reduction programs.
+His mobile source project work includes evaluation and implementation of advanced diesel emissions controls, alternative fuels, and advanced hybrid and fuel cell electric drives, as well as development and implementation of diesel emissiona nd fuel economy testing programs for a range of onroad and nonroad heavy-duty vehicle types.
+Dana brings to clients a wealth of practical knowledge and experience, the real-world perspective of a major fleet operator, and a proven track record in technology implementation.

 Before joining MJB&A, Dana spent seven years as the Assistant Chief Maintenance Officer for Research & Development at MTA New York City Transit's Department of Buses, where he was responsible for evaluation and implementation of clean fuel technology programs.
 Under his leadership, NYC Transit developed and executed an aggressive program to implement new technologies fleet-wide, to reduce exhaust emissions from the fleet of 4,500 fixed-route transit buses.
 Dana has also worked on capital program development for NYC Transit and was a value engineering program manager for the New York City Office of Management and Budget.
 After college he spent four years as a commissioned officer on active duty with the U.S. Army, holding positions as a combat engineer platoon leader and battalion adjutant.